inducer/pycuda/doc/driver.rst

         *arg1* through *argn* are the positional C arguments to the kernel.
 See :meth:`param_set` for details.
 See especially the warnings there.

-        *grid* specifies, as a 2-tuple, the number of thread blocks to launch, as a two-dimensional grid.
+        *grid* specifies, as a tuple of up to three integer entries, the number of thread blocks to launch, as a multi-dimensional grid.
         *stream*, if specified, is a :class:`Stream` instance serializing the copying of input arguments (if any), execution, and the copying of output arguments (again, if any).